 Plus, children with autism may not be developmentally ready to potty train at the same age as their peers.

 A common potty training method involves switching to underwear.
-Then, giving your child lots of water or juice, and plopping them on the potty every 30 minutes or so over a few days until they get the idea.
+Then, give your child lots of water or juice, and plop them on the potty every 30 minutes or so over a few days until they get the idea.